meili-NG/meiliNG.js/INSTALL.md

 <h1 align="center">Install</h1>
-<p align="center">This Guide will help you install Meiling Gatekeeper in no time.</p>
+<p align="center">This Guide will help you install meiliNG in no time.</p>
 <p align="right"><b>Last Update:</b> v.0.7.0-SNAPSHOT</p>

 ## Getting Started
-Hello, Welcome to Meiling Gatekeeper, an oAuth2 based authentication engine to build your customized login in no time.
+Hello, Welcome to meiliNG, an oAuth2 based authentication engine to build your customized login in no time.

 ## Installing Dependenices
 ### Installing Node
-Meiling engine works best with latest LTS version of Node, Please go [here](https://nodejs.org/en/) to install it by yourself.
+meiliNG works best with latest LTS version of Node, Please go [here](https://nodejs.org/en/) to install it by yourself.

 ### Installing Yarn
-Meiling engine uses [yarn](https://yarnpkg.com) for managing dependencies of application.
+meiliNG uses [yarn](https://yarnpkg.com) for managing dependencies of application.

 > 💡 **Note**
 > Currently Yarn 1.x is preferred due to compatibility issues.

 ### Installing node_modules
-Meiling engine does depend on lots of packages on npmjs.org which does not come out of box.
+meiliNG does depend on lots of packages on npmjs.org which does not come out of box.
 Please install node dependencies with `yarn` command.

 ### (Optional) Generate Prisma Definition Files